shaps80/SVGRenderer/README.md

 ## License

-GraphicsRenderer is available under the MIT license.
+SVGRenderer is available under the MIT license.
 See the LICENSE file for more info.